bradleyq/ttt/README.md

 4. Multiplayer Tic Tac Toe.
 Allow for more that 2 players!!!
 5. Animations!
 Each turn has a drawing animation.
 6. Compiled .jar .app .exe that can run on any device.
+7. Make a basic AI to play against.
+There is a reason why `takeTurn()` is public!